 Raising Children – Cyberbully and internet safety advice

 Raising Children is an Australian parenting website with articles that are relevant to parents from all over the world.
 This site is packed has a whole selection of articles dedicated to entertainment and technology for children, pre-teens and teens.
 You can read about parental concerns such as cyberbullying and internet safety and there are also answers to all your social networking questions.

 Raising Children, www.raisingchildren.net.au

 Load this onto iPads, phones, tablets and computers to ensure safe content is filtered through to all your devices.
 You decide what your children can and can’t access by installing the easy-to-use software.
 You have the ability to block websites, review internet browsing history, manage and monitor all family devices from one parent app or website dashboard, track your child’s location if you wish and much more.
-The app is compatible with iOS, Android, Windows, Chromebook, Mac, Kindle and Nook.
+The app is compatible with iOS, Android, Windows, Chromebook, Mac, and Kindle Fire.

 Netsanity also offers parental controls for iPhone, iPad, iPod Touch and Samsung Android devices allowing you to control the devices that your children are using, protect them from inappropriate content during screen time and also set time limits for apps and games.
 It’s free to sign up and easy to get started.